vacp2p/rfc/content/docs/rfcs/70/README.md

 - When a client validates a ratchet tree.

 A client MUST verify the validity of a leaf node following the instructions of section 7.3 in [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

-> This verification process depends on the AS, which in turn depends on our side.

 ## Ratchet tree evolution
 Whenever a member initiates an epoch change, they MAY need to refresh the key pairs of their leaf and of the nodes on their direct path.
 This is done to keep forward secrecy and post-compromise security.